Story 7: The Luções Ascendancy & The Bruneian Crucible

 The Myth of the Great Confederation

 A critical historiographical trap awaits in this era.
-Looking at the sheer geographical spread of the Luções and the sophisticated metallurgy of the time (such as the famed Surigao gold hoards), it is tempting to imagine a unified, structural empire—a “Kingdom of Luzon.”
+Looking at the sheer geographical spread of the Luções and the sophisticated goldwork attributed to the period by modern archaeology (such as the Surigao finds reported in the twentieth century—evidence that lies outside our Spanish-era corpus), it is tempting to imagine a unified, structural empire—a “Kingdom of Luzon.”

 Yet, when we subject this to a rigorous negative-evidence scan:

-• No Unified Legal Corpus: Earlier 20th-century attempts to supply this “missing structure” resulted in the Code of Kalantiaw—a proven modern fabrication.
+- No Unified Legal Corpus: Earlier 20th-century attempts to supply this “missing structure” produced the Code of Kalantiaw, which modern scholarship (notably William Henry Scott’s work) has established as a fabrication—a judgment that rests on external historiography, not on our corpus.
 The reality was a reliance on oral law, customary codes, and perishable bamboo/leaf writing.

-The political reality was that of the Mandala—a decentralized, fluid map of alliances radiating outwards from charismatic centers of power, primarily defined by the control of trade access rather than rigid territorial boundaries.
+The best fit, by the mandala model that modern Southeast Asian historiography applies to such polities—an interpretive frame imported from outside the sources, not a term the sources themselves use—was a decentralized, fluid map of alliances radiating outwards from charismatic centers of power, primarily defined by the control of trade access rather than rigid territorial boundaries.

 Publication-Lock Disclosure (Cycle 36)